 Part 4: Escape from Barbados

 Although the idea of Captain Blood came from Henry Pitman’s account of his experiences as a rebel convict, the novel’s narrator provides another source – the log Jeremiah Pitt kept while sailing with Peter Blood.
 Later on, the narrator elaborates on this:In addition to his ability as a navigator, this amiable young man appears to have wielded an indefatigable pen….
 He kept the log of the forty-gun frigate Arabella, on which he served as master, or, as we should say today, navigating officer, as no log that I have seen was ever kept.
 It runs into some twenty-odd volumes of assorted sizes…they are preserved in the library of Mr. James Speke of Comerton….
 (Sabatini, 119)Pitman’s account is a mere handful of pages, but at times as harrowing as some of his fictional counterpart’s adventures.
 He and his comrades depart Barbados in a small boat that leaks badly, “[b]ut having the conveniency of a tub and a large wooden bowl; we now fell to work, and in a little time, we pretty well emptied our boat: and then we set our mast, and hoisted our sail, steered our course south-west as near as I could judge….
 For although we endeavoured all we could to stop her gaping seams with our linen and all the rags we had…yet she was so thin, so feeble, so heavily ladened, and wrought [laboured] so exceedingly by reason of the great motion of the sea, that we could not possibly make her tight, but were forced to keep one person almost continually, day and night, to throw out the water, during our whole voyage.”
-(Stuart, 449)
+(Pitman, 449)

 To complicate matters a strong wind splits the rudder, then five nights later “…the sea began to foam, and to turn its smooth surface into mountains and vales.
 Our boat was tossed and tumbled from one side to the other; and so violently driven and hurried away by the fury of the wind and sea, that I was afraid we should be driven by the island in the night-time…”.
-(Stuart, 452) In spite of these hardships, they eventually arrive at Saltatudos to rest and make their boat seaworthy enough to take them to “Curaçoa.”
+(Pitman, 452) In spite of these hardships, they eventually arrive at Saltatudos to rest and make their boat seaworthy enough to take them to “Curaçoa.”
 But they aren’t the only ones on this island.

 The other inhabitants turned out to be privateers – a word often used by buccaneers to describe themselves, rather than saying pirates – who had once crewed aboard a privateer mounting forty-eight guns and captained by a man named Yanche.
 They had intended to attack Saint Augustine in Spanish Florida, something Sir Francis Drake had done in 1586 and Robert Searle in 1669.
 (Such devastating attacks would lead to the erection of a stone fortress known as Castillo de San Marcos, which can still be seen today.)
 Beforehand, though, the privateers went ashore “to turn turtle [i.e., on their backs],” but natives attacked them.
 By the time they returned to the rendezvous point, their ships were nowhere in sight.